adyitz/Analyst_BA_Case_Study/Case_Study.md

 You have been provided a raw data file containing sales and advertising expense data.

 1. Summarize Historical Performance:

   * Plot the overall sales trend for the entire data period.
   * Calculate any seasonal patterns or trends (if applicable).
   * Provide insights into the general sales performance and trends over time.
   * You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).

-2. Perform Segmentation Analysis:
+2. Segmentation Analysis!

   * Propose three segmentations of the customer revenue data that you think will be helpful for producing actionable business insights.
   * Analyze the characteristics and preferences of each segment.
   * Have segment characteristics and preferences changed over time?

-3. Identify Relationship between the total addressable market (TAM) and marketing expenditures, and the average monthly revenue per product:
+3. Time to create a model!

   * Clean the data:
     * We have previously analyzed the historical sales data and observed two items worth noting:
         * New accounts take about a year to season and fully utilize the modules they are subscribed to.